hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Core.package/CCEMethodRecategorizedEdit.class/README.md

+I am an edit in a method.

-I represent a CCEEdit, where a method is recategorized.
+I indicate that a method was recategorized.

-Instance Variables
-	editContent: OrderedDictionary

-editContent
-	- A dictionary holding the new category (at self categorySymbol) and the method which is recategorized (at self methodSymbol).
-Those two may be used like standard instance variables
+In my editContent dictionary I hold the new category (at self categorySymbol) and the method which was recategorized (at self methodSymbol).

+For more details see the comment of CCEEdit.